-The use and application of the publications (technical information, statements, booklets, recommendations, etc.) of the Gesellschaft für Versuchstierkunde GV-SOLAS and the implementation of the information and content contained therein is expressly at the user's own risk.

-GV-SOLAS and the authors cannot accept any liability for any accidents or damage of any kind resulting from the use of the publication.

-GV-SOLAS accepts no liability for damages of any kind arising from the use of the website and the downloading of templates.
-GV-SOLAS is also not liable for direct or indirect consequential damages, loss of data, loss of profit, system or production losses.

-Liability claims against GV-SOLAS and the authors for material or immaterial damage caused by the use or non-use of the information or by the use of incorrect and/or incomplete information are fundamentally excluded.

-Claims for damages against the Gesellschaft für Versuchstierkunde GV-SOLAS as well as against the authors are therefore excluded.

-The works, including all content, have been compiled with the greatest scientific care.
-Nevertheless, GV-SOLAS and the authors do not assume any guarantee or liability for the topicality, correctness, completeness and quality of the information provided, nor for printing errors.

-No legal responsibility or liability in any form can be assumed by GV-SOLAS and the authors for incorrect information and any resulting consequences.

-Furthermore, the operators of the respective websites are solely responsible for the content of the websites printed in these publications.
+Any use of GV-SOLAS publications (specialist information, statements, booklets, recommendations, etc.) and application of the information contained therein are at the express risk of the user.
+Neither GV-SOLAS nor also the authors can accept liability for any accidents or damages of any kind arising from the use of a publication (e.g. resulting from the absence of safety instructions), irrespective of legal grounds.
+Liability claims against GV-SOLAS and the author for damages of a material or non-material nature caused by the use or non-use of the information or by the use of erroneous and/or incomplete information are in principle excluded.
+Legal claims and claims for damages are therefore excluded.
+The work, including all content, was compiled with utmost care.
+However, GV-SOLAS and the authors assume no responsibility and no liability for the currentness, correctness, completeness or quality of the information provided or for printing errors.
+GV-SOLAS and the authors accept no legal responsibility or liability in any form for incorrect statements and consequences arising therefrom.
+Responsibility for the content of the internet pages printed in these publications lies solely with the owner of the websites concerned.
 GV-SOLAS and the authors have no influence on the design and content of third-party websites and therefore distance themselves from all third-party content.
+Responsibility within the meaning of press legislation lies with the board of GV-SOLAS.